ibiza240/MTGAHelper-Windows-Client/README.md

 ### Usage

 You will notice activity in the status bar any time the tracker is communicating with the servers.
-For example the status bar will blink and indicate `Uploading log file to server...` when it is uploading your data, which can take some time.
+For example the status bar will blink and indicate `Uploading log file to server...` while it is uploading your data, which can take some time.
 You are NOT blocked by this activity and can continue playing the game normally.

 -----